influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/grafana.md

 <!-- /TOC -->

+## Install via Grafana Cloud
+Because Grafana Flight SQL Plugin is a community published plugin, you can install it to your existing Grafana Cloud instance.

+- In your cloud instance navigate to connections and search for FlightSQL, follow the link to install.
+- Or directly go to this [link](https://grafana.com/grafana/plugins/influxdata-flightsql-datasource/?tab=installation) to install the plugin into your cloud instance.
+- Now in your instance you can navigate back to connections and search for FlightSQL which will be installed and allow you to create a FlightSQL datasource.

-## Install Grafana
+## Install local Grafana

 Follow [Grafana instructions](https://grafana.com/docs/grafana/latest/setup-grafana/installation/)
 to Install Grafana for your operating system.

-{{% warn %}}
-Because Grafana Flight SQL Plugin is a custom plugin, you can't use it with Grafana Cloud.
-For more information, see [Find and Use Plugins in the Grafana Cloud documentation](https://grafana.com/docs/grafana-cloud/fundamentals/find-and-use-plugins/)
-{{% /warn %}}

 ## Create a custom plugins director